Alternative, second-level test for suspected increases or decreases in physiologically active testosterone:

 Monitoring of testosterone replacement therapy:

 The efficacy of testosterone replacement in female patients is under study.
-If it is used, total testosterone levels should be kept within the normal range for females at all times.
+If it is used, total testosterone levels should always be kept within the normal range for females.
 Bioavailable or free testosterone levels also should be monitored to avoid over treatment.

 Monitoring of antiandrogen therapy:

-Antiandrogen therapy is most commonly employed in the management of mild-to-moderate "idiopathic" female hyperandrogenism, as seen in polycystic ovarian syndrome.
+Antiandrogen therapy is most frequently employed in the management of mild-to-moderate idiopathic female hyperandrogenism, as seen in polycystic ovarian syndrome.
 Total testosterone levels are a relatively crude guideline for therapy and can be misleading.
 Therefore, bioavailable or free testosterone also should be monitored to ensure treatment adequacy.
 However, there are no universally agreed biochemical end points and the primary treatment end point is the clinical response.

 Free testosterone:

 Usually, bioavailable and free testosterone levels parallel the total testosterone levels.
-However, a number of conditions and medications are known to increase or decrease the sex hormone-binding globulin (SHBG) (SHBG1 / Sex Hormone Binding Globulin, Serum) concentration, which may cause total testosterone concentration to change without necessarily influencing the bioavailable or free testosterone concentration, or vice versa:
+However, a number of conditions and medications are known to increase or decrease the sex hormone-binding globulin (SHBG) concentration, which may cause total testosterone concentration to change without necessarily influencing the bioavailable or free testosterone concentration, or vice versa:

 -Treatment with corticosteroids and sex steroids (particularly oral conjugated estrogen) can result in changes in SHBG levels and availability of sex-steroid binding sites on SHBG.
 This may make diagnosis of subtle testosterone abnormalities difficult.